- Main purpose of SLRUs

-SLRUs store small items in memory and the content is also persisted to disk.
-Alvaro1 calls SLRUs “poorly named” for a user-facing feature.
-If they’re internal, why are they worth knowing about as a user?
-They’re worth knowing about as because they’re related to a couple of possible failure scenarios given their fixed size, that we’ll look at later on in the post.
+They’re worth knowing about as because they’re related to a couple of possible failure points due their fixed size, and we’ll look at those later in this post.

-Before getting into that, let’s cover some basic info about what they are and look at one of the types in more detail.
+Before getting into that, let’s cover some basics learning more about what they are covering one of the specific types.

 Main purpose of SLRUs